 Recommended imaging includes a complete radiographic trauma series, consisting of a true anteroposterior (AP) image of the glenohumeral joint (i.e., the “Grashey” view).
 The true AP image is taken with the patient rotated between 30 and 45 degrees offset the cassette in the coronal plane.
 Alternatively, the beam can be rotated while the patient remains neutral in the coronal plane.
 In addition to AP imaging, an axillary lateral radiograph should be obtained.
 This view may be difficult to accomplish in the acute traumatic setting.
 However, the importance of obtaining a complete radiographic series with adequate orthogonal imaging cannot be overemphasized.
 Unfortunately, it is not uncommon to miss shoulder dislocations, especially posterior dislocations, when an incomplete radiographic evaluation is all that is available.

 The axillary lateral view provides essential information about the position of the humeral head relative to the glenoid.
-Additionally, the presence and degree of degree of anterior (or posterior) glenoid erosion or glenoid dysplasia, as well as any potential humeral head defects can be appreciated on this view as well.
+Additionally, the presence and degree of anterior (or posterior) glenoid erosion or glenoid dysplasia, as well as any potential humeral head defects can be appreciated on this view as well.
 Anterior glenoid rim fractures or glenoid avulsion injuries may also be present.
 The presence of medial neck scalloping or a possible avulsion injury is visible on AP imaging in the presence of an associated humeral avulsion of glenohumeral ligaments (HAGL).

 Advanced imaging modalities